 The Hidden Side Effects of Gummy Vitamins: A Manufacturer's Perspective

 Last year, a client walked into our facility complaining about stomach issues from their gummy multivitamin.
-After reviewing their formula, the problem became clear-but it wasn't what they expected.
+After reviewing their formula, the problem became clear—but it wasn't what they expected.
 The 15 grams of sorbitol lurking in their "sugar-free" formula was wreaking havoc on their digestive system.
-And because they were taking gummies from two different brands, they'd unknowingly crossed the threshold where digestive problems become almost guaranteed.
+Because they were taking gummies from two different brands, they'd unknowingly crossed the threshold where digestive problems become almost guaranteed.

 The Dental Problem Nobody Talks About

-When we test these formulations in the lab, they usually come in around pH 3.2 to 3.8-yeah, as acidic as that OJ.
+When we test these formulations in the lab, they usually come in around pH 3.2 to 3.8—as acidic as OJ.
 But unlike a beverage that rinses through your mouth quickly, gummy vitamins create sustained acid contact with your tooth enamel while you're chewing.
 Throw in the sugars (or sugar alcohols) and the coating oils that trap everything against your teeth, and you've basically created a perfect storm for enamel erosion.

 Why "Sugar-Free" Might Mean "Bathroom Emergency"